Busrara/ml-regression-airbnb-prices/README.md

-# ml-regression-house-prices
+# ml-regression-airbnb-prices

-This is is a machine learning-based regression model project that can predict housing prices using various property features.
+This is is a machine learning-based regression model project that can predict Airbnb housing prices using various property features.
 It uses the Random Forest Regressor algorithm and visualizes feature importance to achieve better interpretability.

 ## Dataset

-The dataset includes real estate listings with several features, such as:
+The dataset includes listings with several features, such as:
-- Area (in square meters)
+- Room type
-- Number of rooms
+- Longtitude
 - Age of the building
-- Floor level
-- Neighborhood
+- Number of Reviews
-- Heating type
-- Building type
+- Latitude
-- Furnishing status
+- Minimum nights
 - And more...

 ## Workflow